-- Unrecognizable: A face was detected but it wasn't of sufficient quality to attempt recognition.
+- Unrecognizable: A face was detected but it wasn't of sufficient quality to attempt recognition. - Stranger: The person's face is of sufficient quality to recognize them, but they're not registered in SAFR's Identity Database. - No-Concern: Registered person without a name. - No-Concern: Registered person with a name. - Concern: Registered person who has been marked as a person of concern. - Threat: Registered person who has been marked as a known threat.

-- Stranger.

-- Registered person without a name.

-- Registered person with a name.

-- Registered person marked as a Concern.

-- Registered person marked as a Threat.